Comparing Fertilizer vs Plant Food: Boost Your Garden!

 Signs of Nutrient Deficiency

-• Yellowing leaves: Often indicates a nitrogen deficiency.
+• Yellowing leaves: Often indicates nitrogen deficiency.

 Environmental Impact